 For example, this cluster currently has 16 running tasks and 16 pending tasks (total tasks - running tasks), and will be scaled up:

-If you reconfigure a static cluster to be an autoscaling cluster, Databricks immediately resizes the cluster within the minimum and maximum bounds and then starts autoscaling.
+If you reconfigure a static cluster to be an autoscaling cluster, Azure Databricks immediately resizes the cluster within the minimum and maximum bounds and then starts autoscaling.
 As an example, the table below demonstrates what happens to clusters with a certain initial size if you reconfigure a cluster to autoscale between 5 and 10 nodes.

 |Initial size||Size after reconfiguration|